 After that first handful of apps was ported over, we all kind of assumed that Google would slowly work with developers to bring more apps to Chromebooks, and that developers would take it upon themselves to use ARC to get their apps working on Chromebooks.

 This was not the case.
 Using ARC to port an Android app to Chrome OS still took work.
 It wasn’t really any better of a solution than just writing a separate Chrome OS app.
-Apart from the Google Play Services issue, ARC also didn’t pass Google’s own Android Compatibility Test Suite (CTS), and making it CTS compliant would have taken a lot of work.
+In addition to the Google Play Services issue, ARC also didn’t pass Google’s own Android Compatibility Test Suite (CTS), and making it CTS compliant would have taken a lot of work.

 It’s important to know that this new ARC-free implementation means that developers won’t actually have to do anything in order for their apps to work on Chromebooks, which is obviously ideal.
 Developers have enough on their plates as it is, expecting them to do a bunch of work just to make their apps work on Chromebooks is just asking for failure.
 Developers are encouraged to keep larger screen sizes in mind when developing apps, but any developer worth anything was already optimizing for larger, tablet-sized screens anyways so this shouldn’t be an issue.